Pinterest Pixel

 Key Takeaways:

-The caret symbol (^) is the gatekeeper to exponential calculations in Excel.
-It’s how we instruct Excel to raise a number to the power of another number.
-Understanding this symbol is fundamental since it allows us to efficiently perform calculations that would otherwise require tedious repetition of multiplication.
+The caret symbol (^) is used for exponential calculations in Excel.
+It tells Excel to raise the base number to the power of another number.
+It allows us to easily perform calculations that would otherwise require repetition of multiplication.

 Exponent Symbol in Excel